colons lesson plan

 Today’s class has a nice balance of structure and creativity.
-Students will begin with silent reading, followed by a focused grammar mini-lesson on colons, and finish with time to polish their scripts and storyboards.
+Students will begin with silent reading, followed by a focused colons lesson plan, and finish with time to polish their scripts and storyboards.
 This lesson wraps up our writing and storytelling unit, so it’s a chance for students to bring together everything they’ve been working on.

 Lesson Flow